Dpdl-io/DpdlEngine/README.md

 programming language or natural language interpreter to be embedded directly in Dpdl code.
 This features is very useful for rapid development and rapid prototyping and is also a key feature for generative software.

-### Currently the following programming languages are supported:
+### Currently the following programming languages can be embedded within Dpdl:

 * **`C interpreted`** code (minimal subset of C90 with standard C libs included)
 * **`ANSI C`**  (full ISO C99 standard) compiled in memory and dynamically executed at runtime (see 'dpdl:compile')